 Consequently, the economic feasibility of a CE and the impact of CE-driven policies on socio-economic indicators, beyond GDP and employment, are underexplored, highlighting an urgent and major gap that to be addressed.
 Existing reviews in the literature include the important contribution of Aguilar-Hernandez et al. (2018), who survey how 93 environmentally extended input-output (EEIO) models describe CE strategies, while adopting a seminal typology for their classification (product lifetime extension, closing supply chains, resource efficiency, and residual waste management).
 McCarthy et al. (2018) present a (non-systematic) review of computable general equilibrium (CGE), and macroeconometric input-output (macroeconometric IO) models of CE interventions, with special emphasis on reported changes in GDP and aggregate resource extraction.
 McCarthy et al. (2018) also reflect on the difficulty of implementing several categories of CE policies in CGE models, coupled with the high variability of model outcomes depending on initial assumptions (especially regarding productivity growth, substitutability between different material types, and future consumption patterns).
 Noting the lack of attention in previous studies to the interaction between macroeconomic, social, and environmental impacts, Aguilar-Hernandez et al. (2021) present a sophisticated meta-analysis of modelled scenarios specifically focusing on GDP, employment, and CO2 emissions.
 Analysing 27 publications encompassing structural models (Leontief IO), macroeconomic models (macroeconometric IO, and CGE), and integrated assessment models, Aguilar-Hernandez et al. (2021) find that, despite heterogeneity, most of the literature reports ‘win-win’ results.
 In essence, the adoption of CE strategies is thought to be leading to a reduction in environmental pressures (e.g. GHG emissions or material extraction), combined with positive socio-economic outcomes (e.g. higher GDP and/or employment).

 Absent in these previous literature surveys is an assessment of the critical role of the theoretical premises embedded in the different modelling approaches (for instance: whether output is demand-led or supply-led; the interaction between income distribution and economic growth).
-Further, they do not examine the underlying assumptions regarding the adoption of CE practices in the analysed scenarios (such as the complex trade-offs induced by changes in technology and demand components).
+Further, they do not examine the underlying assumptions regarding the adoption of CE practices in the analysed scenarios (such as the complex trade-offs induced by changes in technology and final demand components).
 This paper complements these existing reviews, focusing on how estimated environmental and socio-economic impacts are affected by both the assumptions embedded in different modelling approaches, and the assumed changes in technology and consumption patterns associated with specific CE interventions.
 The limitations of reviewed modelling approaches are assessed, in order to indicate future avenues of research: namely, endogenous emergence and adoption of CE practices (Di Domenico et al., 2023), unsustainable accumulation of financial liabilities due to real-financial interactions (Godley and Lavoie, 2006), and transnational trade-offs linked to ecologically unequal exchange (Dorninger et al, 2021).

 Our paper thus provides a comprehensive account of the current literature on macroeconomic models aimed at assessing the socio-economic impact of CE interventions.
-It focuses on model characteristics , underlying assumptions, and CE strategies considered.
+It focuses on model characteristics and CE strategies considered, highlighting the role of the underlying assumptions in driving scenarios results.
 As such, we seek to provide a critical guide for readers to navigate the literature, enabling them to better evaluate results reported in past and future papers.
 The paper is organised as follows.
 The methodology section reports how relevant papers were identified and selected.
 Section 3 provides a systematic literature review, covering: (i) a bibliometric analysis; (ii) an overview of the macroeconomic models found in the literature; and (iii) a review of the results obtained in the literature relating to different CE interventions.
 The main gaps in the current literature are identified in section 4, in order to suggest a research agenda.
 Section 5 contains some concluding remarks.

 2. Methodology